iTwin/itwinjs-core/docs/learning/frontend/index.md

 See the [app architecture overview](../SoftwareArchitecture.md) for more on app structure.

-See [best practices](../backend/BestPractices.md) for writing frontend code and using ECSQL efficiently.

 An app's frontend always implements its own frontend script and resources.

 An app's frontend will often depend on npm packages to help implement its GUI.